 The deductible on the Student Secure is represented in the table below:

 |Treatment Received:||Inside the PPO Network in the USA, or Outside the USA, or At a Student Health Center||Outside the PPO Network in the USA|

 After the deductible, coinsurance applies to your benefits, and this is the cost sharing between you and the insurance plan.
 This is typically referred to as a percentage that the plan will pay, for example if there is 80% coverage - the insurance plan will pay 80% and you will need to pay the remaining 20%.

-The coinsurance on the Student Secure plan is as follows:
+The coinsurance on the Student Secure plan when seeking treatment in the network inside the United States is as follows:

 The Student Secure will cover you up to 15 days for medical expenses ONLY if you return back to your home country for an incidental visit.
 To receive the benefit, once you have arrived home, you must return abroad within 15 days - either to the host country or another country en route to your host country.
 Please also note that the return to your home country cannot be taken for the purpose of receiving medical treatment for an injury or illness that began when you were abroad.

 You are free to visit any doctor or hospital (known as providers) that you wish to seek treatment from.
 However we do suggest you visit these providers as they are typically better placed to treat you:

 When visiting the Student Health Center and First Health Network your insurance payments will be less, as per the full table of benefits — so there are advantages to staying within these locations.

 Claims are paid depending on where you are located and where you seek treatment: